 In 2017, we plan to host face-to-face training sessions in Brazil, India and Turkey, as well as increase the penetration of the AIAG e-learning module and knowledge assessment with our suppliers in Mexico.

 Internal Supply Chain Sustainability Training

-As well as developing our suppliers, we also continue to strengthen our own internal capability for managing human rights.
-For example, in 2015, we trained 117 Ford Purchasing employees, including management and supplier quality teams, on our Policy Letter 24 and Supply Chain Sustainability program, which includes identifying and reporting key warning indicators.
+We also continue to strengthen our own internal capability for managing human rights.
+In 2016, we trained 1,153 Ford Purchasing employees, including management and supplier quality teams, on our Policy Letter 24 (pdf, 156kb) and Supply Chain Sustainability program, which includes identifying and reporting key warning indicators.

-Given their close relationships with our suppliers, Supplier Technical Assistance (STA) representatives around the world also attend supply chain sustainability training.
-Since 2014, we have trained 1,460 STA personnel, and training on our Supply Chain Sustainability program will again be required in 2016.
+Since 2014, we have trained or retrained 2,450 Supplier Technical Assistance (STA) personnel, and training on our Supply Chain Sustainability program will be required in 2017.